ppy/osu-wiki/news/2025/2025-01-25-new-featured-artist-powerwolf.md

 ### [Powerwolf - Christ & Combat](https://assets.ppy.sh/artists/457/Blessed%20and%20Possessed/Powerwolf%20-%20Christ%20%26%20Combat.osz)

-We've had **Powerwolf** in our backlog for a long time — since before [COE 2024](/wiki/Community/cavoe's_osu!_event/2024), where [Optimism](https://osu.ppy.sh/users/2064831) blasted through the streams of [Christ & Combat](https://osu.ppy.sh/beatmapsets/1013426) by [piroshki](https://osu.ppy.sh/users/7645522) using only his thumb and index finger.
+We've had **Powerwolf** in our backlog for a long time — since before [COE 2024](/wiki/Community/cavoe's_osu!_event/2024), where ::Optimism::{ user-id=2064831 } blasted through the streams of [Christ & Combat](https://osu.ppy.sh/beatmapsets/1013426) by ::piroshki::{ user-id=7645522 } using only his thumb and index finger.
 We're not sure how it's possible either, but the proof is here:

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>